Show off your skills and solve real design problems

 If you have program specific questions let us know and we can help with that.

-Robert Steiner almost 10 years ago
+Robert Steiner about 11 years ago

 @David Pedersen It is possible to print different colors in layers.
 So you could have a base color and then switch to an alternate color for the fonts (assuming they are extruded up from the base).
 Our firmware has a 'Pause' feature and you can switch filament.